 When refilling the coolant system of a vehicle equipped with a rear auxiliary automotive heater and motoraid water heater, be sure to allow for additional coolant capacity of the heater and its supply and return hoses.

-Refer to your chassis manual for information and precautions on filling, servicing and checking the fluid level.
+Refer to the chassis manual in your InfoCase for information and precautions on filling, servicing, and checking the fluid level.

 CHASSIS BATTERY DISCONNECT SWITCH